-We will receive net proceeds of approximately \$396.8 million from the sale of the 15,000,000 common units in this offering (including the net capital contribution of \$7.9 million from our general partner to maintain its 2% general partner interest) after deducting underwriting discounts, commissions and estimated offering expenses payable by us.
-If the underwriters exercise their over-allotment option in full, we will receive net proceeds of approximately \$456.5 million, including a proportionate net capital contribution of \$9.1 million from our general partner.
+We expect to receive net proceeds of approximately \$266.5 million (assuming a public offering price of \$27.28) from the sale of the 10,000,000 common units we are offering (including the net capital contribution of \$5.4 million from our general partner to maintain its 2% general partner interest) after deducting underwriting discounts, commissions and estimated offering expenses payable by us.
+If the underwriters exercise their over-allotment option in full, we will receive net proceeds of approximately \$306.5 million, including a proportionate net capital contribution of \$6.1 million from our general partner.

-We will use a portion of the net proceeds from this offering, including our general partner's proportionate capital contribution, to permanently reduce borrowings and commitments outstanding under our 364-day acquisition credit facility, which indebtedness was incurred to fund a portion of the purchase price at the closing of the GulfTerra merger and related transactions on September 30, 2004.
-The remaining proceeds will be used for general partnership purposes.
-Initially, we expect to temporarily reduce amounts borrowed under our multi-year revolving credit facility, part of which indebtedness was incurred to fund a portion of the purchase price at the closing of the GulfTerra merger and related transactions on September 30, 2004.
-Amounts repaid under our multi-year revolving credit facility may be reborrowed from time to time for acquisitions, capital expenditures and other general partnership purposes.
-We will use the net proceeds from any exercise of the underwriters' over-allotment option, including any additional capital contribution from our general partner, in the manner discussed above.
+We will use a portion of the net proceeds from this offering, including our general partner's proportionate capital contribution, to permanently reduce borrowings and commitments outstanding under our 364-day acquisition revolving credit facility, which indebtedness was incurred to fund a portion of the purchase price at the closing of the GulfTerra merger and related transactions on September 30, 2004.
+Any remaining proceeds will be used for general partnership purposes, which may include acquisitions or the temporary reduction of amounts borrowed under our revolving credit facilities.
+We will use the net proceeds from any exercise of the underwriters' over-allotment option, including any additional capital contribution from our general partner, in the manner discussed in the preceding sentence.

-As of January 31, 2005, we had \$242.2 million of borrowings outstanding under our 364-day acquisition credit facility that bear interest at a rate of approximately 3.4% per annum, and we had \$493.0 million of borrowings outstanding under our multi-year revolving credit facility that bear interest at a rate of approximately 3.4% per annum.
+As of January 31, 2005, we had \$242.2 million of borrowings outstanding under our 364-day acquisition revolving credit facility that bear interest at a rate of approximately 3.4% per annum, and we had \$493.0 million of borrowings outstanding under our multi-year revolving credit facility that bear interest at a rate of approximately 3.4% per annum.
+Amounts repaid on our multi-year revolving credit facility may be reborrowed from time to time.